The Monk Nobody Asked For

 Unarmored Movement

-Starting at 2nd level, your speed increases by 10 feet while you are not wearing armor nor wielding a shield.
+Your speed increases by 10 feet while you are not wearing armor.
 This bonus increases when you reach certain monk levels, as shown in the Monk table.

 Monastic Tradition

-Starting at 3rd level, you commit yourself to a monastic tradition.
-Your tradition grants you features at 3rd level and again at 6th, 11th, and 17th level.
+You commit yourself to a monastic tradition.
+Your tradition grants you features at 3rd level, and again at 6th, 11th, and 17th level.

 Conditioned Reflex